nebula-orchestrator/docs/docs/architecture.md

 * Nebula ensures consistency among all workers as long as the backend MongoDB & RabbitMQ are consistent, if for some reason you get a split brain in either or any other form or consistency issues Nebula cannot guarantee consistency so make sure to follow best practice in both to avoid those risks from happening.

 ## Large scale webapp deployment

+It's not all IoT as it's possible to using Nebula to manage other large scale deployments as well:

 ![example nebula architecture](cloudcraft%20-%20nebula.png "example nebula architecture")